Multistability of graphene nanobubbles: Stability of Stationary States to Thermal Fluctuations

-In Tables \ref{tab3}, \ref{tab4}, \ref{tab5}, the rows corresponding to the ground states are given in italics.
+In Tables \ref{tab3} to \ref{tab8}, the number of layers $l$ corresponding to the ground states is highlighted in bold.
 Note that the ground states are not always the most energetically favorable.
 Their key feature is the smooth (non-abrupt) change in their shape with increasing temperature.
+The ground state can also be obtained from the layerless configuration of the nanobubble at $T = 900$~K by gradually reducing the thermostat temperature to zero.

-Conformational changes of the encapsulated atom cluster are reflected in the change in the distribution of atoms by their vertical $\{z_n\}_{n=N_c}^N$ (Fig. \ref{fg07}) and radial (in-plane) displacements from the center of mass:
+Conformational changes of the encapsulated atom cluster are reflected in the change in the distribution of atoms by their vertical $\{z_n\}_{n=N_c}^N$ (Fig. \ref{fg08}) and radial (in-plane) displacements from the center of mass:

-(Figs. \ref{fg08}, \ref{fg09}).
+(Figs. \ref{fg09}).

-As can be seen from Fig. \ref{fg07} (a, b, c), the shape of the vertical displacement distribution changes sharply at the temperature of $l$-layer state stability loss.
+As can be seen from Fig.~\ref{fg08} (a,b,c), the shape of the vertical displacement distribution changes sharply at the temperature of $l$-layer state stability loss.
 For $l \neq 4$, the clearly pronounced layered structure of the cluster disappears here.
-For the ground state ($l=4$), only a gradual, smooth broadening of the layered structure occurs with increasing temperature, with only the first layer of atoms adjacent to the substrate remaining clearly pronounced---see Fig. \ref{fg07} (d).
+For the ground state ($l=4$), only a gradual, smooth broadening of the layered structure occurs with increasing temperature, with only the first layer of atoms adjacent to the substrate remaining clearly pronounced---see Fig.~\ref{fg08} (d).

 Radial displacements also show changes in the distribution shape at the transition temperature $T_l$.
-The transition to a state with a larger number of layers leads to a sharp decrease in the diameter of the inner atom cluster---see Figs. \ref{fg08} (a, b, c) and \ref{fg09} (a, b, c).
-For the ground state with $l=4$ layers, only a continuous, gradual increase in the cluster diameter (its thermal expansion) occurs---see Figs. \ref{fg08} (d) and \ref{fg09} (d).
+The transition to a state with a larger number of layers leads to a sharp decrease in the diameter of the inner atom cluster---see Fig.~\ref{fg09}~(a,b,c).
+For the ground state with $l=4$ layers, only a continuous, gradual increase in the cluster diameter (its thermal expansion) occurs---see Fig.~\ref{fg09}~(d).